How Rental Car Coverage Works After an Accident

 Getting the Right Rental

-- Match your vehicle class.
-If you drive an SUV, you're entitled to a comparable SUV rental, not a compact sedan.
-The at-fault insurer may push back, but you can argue for a similar vehicle.
+- Match your vehicle class: If you drive an SUV, you're entitled to a comparable rental, not a compact.
+At-fault insurers resist this.
+Push back.

-- Keep records.
-If you pay out of pocket, save every receipt.
-You'll need them for reimbursement from the at-fault driver's insurance.
+- Keep records: Any rental costs you pay out of pocket need receipts.
+You'll need them to get reimbursed from the at-fault driver's insurance.

 Common Rental Coverage Problems